 - Solar Power

-Whether you live coastal, inland, atop rolling hills or even in the mountains, California residents in all regions can find multiple uses for solar energy in the home.
+Whether you live on the coast, inland, atop rolling hills, or in the mountains, California residents in all regions can find multiple uses for solar energy in the home.

 With solar panels, you can collect solar energy to use for air conditioning, to heat water, and to power appliances.
 A battery can store extra energy so that the house can have power at night and on cloudy days, like those signature “May Gray and “June Gloom” months sunny SoCal often experiences.